Acceptance and Commitment Therapy

 Acceptance and Commitment Therapy and Addiction

-ACT has been demonstrated to be effective for many types of addiction, ranging from methamphetamine addiction to opiates and alcohol addiction.
-When the substances are taken away, ACT offers a road map to long-term recovery by helping our clients learn to cope with their emotions without the use of drugs or alcohol.
+ACT has been demonstrated to be effective for many types of addiction, from methamphetamine addiction to opiates and alcohol addiction.
+When the substances are taken away, ACT offers a road map to long-term recovery by helping our clients learn to cope with their emotions without using drugs or alcohol.

 Acceptance and Commitment Therapy in Residential Treatment

 Even our clients who have never experienced an addictive behavior can struggle with accepting their feelings.
 As humans, we develop many strategies to avoid uncomfortable feelings, including spending too much time at work, refusing to talk about feelings in our relationships or telling ourselves to ignore them.
 For clients with a substance use disorder, this challenge becomes more significant.